-The debt issuance cost incurred under the debt modifications pursuant to certain of these borrowings are being amortized over the term of the 2023 Notes.
-Further, the debt modification pursuant to certain of these borrowings resulted in the unamortized debt issuance cost being amortized over the extended term of the 2023 Notes.
+The debt issuance cost incurred under the debt modifications pursuant to the First Amendment are being amortized over the term of the 2023 Notes.
+The debt modification pursuant to the Second Amendment resulted in the unamortized debt issuance cost being amortized over the extended term of the 2023 Notes.